zshipko/worm/README.md

 In the example above, `MyCommands` exports two `worm` commands named `Example` and `Example2`. `SomethingElse` isn't converted to a command because it has incompatible arguments.

+In order to write a valid command, it must:

-A command must start with a `*worm.Client` argument and contain any number of `*worm.Value` arguments, including variadic arguments.
+1. Start with a `*worm.Client` argument
+2. Contain any number of `*worm.Value` arguments, including variadic arguments
+3. Return an `error` value

 Once you have written all your commands, you can easily create a new server: